 3. Print Your Boarding Passes Before You Get to the Airport

-Starting April 16, 2013, Spirit will charge $10 per person for printing your boarding pass at the airport.
-This fee is a little obnoxious but it’s easily avoided by checking in for your flight from home, before you leave for the airport.
+Spirit now charges $2 per person for printing your boarding pass at the airport.
+This fee isn’t too obnoxious (especially if you lost your pass between your house and the airport), but it’s easily avoided by checking in for your flight from home, before you leave for the airport.
 Online check-in is free.
 You can do this as early as 24 hours before your flight by going to Spirit’s web site and clicking the “Check In” tab that you will see on the home page.
 Remember to do this on the way home, too.
 Most hotels will allow you to print boarding passes or will print them for you so, if you’re staying at one, check with the front desk.
-Airport kiosk check-in is also free.

 4. If Where You Sit is Important to You…

 More and more, airlines are charging extra for the better seats on each flight.
 Spirit is more cut and dry — they charge you for any advanced seat assignments.
 This leaves you two choices when flying them: either wait until you check in and accept a randomly assigned seat, or choose your specific seat in advance for a fee.
-The fee is usually around $10 but it varies depending on the length of the flight and the type of seat you are choosing.
+The fee varies depending on the length of the flight and the type of seat you are choosing.
 If you are flying with friends or family, paying for a reserved seat is, unfortunately, the only way to guarantee that you will sit together.
+A simple breakdown of the types of seats and fees available:

 To buy a reserved seat on Spirit, follow the instructions above for paying your bag fees (using the “Manage Travel” link).
 If you’re going to do so, you should do it as soon as possible after booking.
 Since seats are sold on a first-come-first-serve basis, that’s when you’ll have the best options.